ConfederacyOfGaia/Gaia/fighter.md

 You use a fighting style that revolves around [bastons](https://en.wikipedia.org/wiki/Baston_%28weapon%29).
 When wielding a pair of bastons, you gain a +2 bonus to your AC and get a bonus attack.
 You can also add your ability modifier to the damage of the second baston.
 When using this fighting style, you cannot use a shield.
 Note that this fighting style differs from Two-Weapon Fighting; it includes a lot of feints and flourishes, which is what provides the AC bonus, but it requires the use of the baston and cannot be generalized to other weapons.

+#### Canny Defense

+While not wearing armor, your AC equals 10 + your Dexterity modifier + your Intelligence modifier.
+You can use shields and still gain this benefit.

 #### Defense

 While you are wearing armor, you gain a +1 bonus to AC.

 ```
 ```

+#### Defensive Duelist

+When using a one-handed weapon while leaving your o  hand completely free (not holding a shield), you gain a +1 bonus to your AC.

 #### Dueling